 How Does Mobile Disposal Work?

 If you’re disposing of an old mobile phone, it’s not enough to just throw it away.
-The mobile disposal process will ensure that it’s safely recycled.
+Our process will ensure that it’s safely recycled and go through our certified data destruction service.

 Removing and Recycling Components